Proximal

 written language.

-Unilateral XXXXXXXX in cranial nerve V (CN X) would XX suggestive of a:
+Unilateral XXXXXXXX in XXXXXXX nerve V (XX X) would be suggestive XX a:

 brainstem XXXXXX.